Abelian Duality for Generalised Maxwell Theories: The BV Formalism for Free Field Theories

-More explicitly, the operator is extended as a derivation from the operator $T_0\Phi_c \otimes \OO(\Phi) \to \OO(\Phi)$ given by pairing a vector field with the 1-form $dS \in T_0^*\Phi_c \otimes \OO(\Phi)$. \begin{remark} If the fields $\Phi$ are described by a cochain complex rather than a more general simplicial or dg-scheme then we can describe the complex $\OO(T^*[-1]\Phi)$ of polyvector fields and the classical differential $\iota_{dS}$ even more directly.
+\begin{remark} If the theory $(\Phi, \LL)$ is linear, i.e. if $\Phi_\sect$ is trivial, then we can describe the complex $\OO(T^*[-1]\Phi)$ of polyvector fields and the classical differential $\iota_{\d S}$ more concisely.
 The global functions now form a symmetric algebra

 generated by linear functions and linear vector fields on $\Phi$.
 We'll see this later in some examples of free theories, where the action is encoded by a linear operator $\Phi \to \Phi^\vee$ of degree one. \end{remark}